-- Draft Report of the Sub-Committee on NATO Partnerships: Tackling the Challenges from the South [171 PCNP 17 E] by Julio MIRANDA CALHA (Portugal), Rapporteur
+- Draft General Report on Instability in the South by Julio MIRANDA CALHA (Portugal)

 Committee Director: Steffen SACHS